Malte0621/hordeai-comfy/README.md

 - **AI Horde Image Generate**: Generate images using AI Horde's distributed network
 - **AI Horde Model List**: Get list of available models on the network
 - Support for multiple models (Deliberate, Anything Diffusion, AlbedoBase XL, etc.)
-- Configurable image dimensions, steps, CFG scale, and seed
+- Configurable image dimensions, steps, CFG scale, and more
 - Anonymous generation or use your own API key
-- Async image generation with proper ComfyUI integration
+- Image generation with proper ComfyUI integration
+- Support for txt2img, img2img, inpainting, outpainting, and remix modes
+- Support for LORA and textual inversion models

 ## Installation